 Actually, I always knew I won’t do it.
 Even before I was pregnant.
 When I pictured myself as a mother, I never had this image in my mind.
 More over, the idea of it made me feel uncomfortable, even sicken.

 All the troubles started when I was carrying my first baby.
 Many people were curious to know will I nurse.
 I always denied, and reactions I received were never positive, especially from the “alpha-mommies” who were rolling their eyes and grimacing every time I took out the bottle.
 Some of them just couldn’t keep their mouth shut.

 I remember dinner party with friends, where one woman who just delivered a baby asked me about the breastfeeding.
 I’ll never forget how she yelled “What?
 You don’t care?!” in my face with the look like I don’t even deserve to be called a mother.
 I was crying all the way back home and a few days after.

-Did I already mention how cruel some mommies are?
+Did I already mention how cruel some mommies can be?